 Saucony is one of the most trusted brands in running.
-With a few models that have be released to rave reviews.
+With a few models that have been released to rave reviews.
 And today we will be comparing two of those shoes, the Saucony Ride vs Guide.
 Going over what we love and what we hate.
 To help find the perfect running shoe for you.

 One is considered a classic running shoe, no frills but trusted mile after mile.
-While the other offers the same base and design with a for more features designed for a specific set of runners.
+While the other offers the same base and design with more features designed for a specific set of runners.
 So which Saucony model is right for you?
 Let’s take a look as we compare them side by side below.

 Saucony Ride vs Guide

 - The Saucony Guide is the high arch support version of the Ride.
-So if you are some one with high arches, you may want to check this model out.
+So if you are someone with high arches, you may want to check this model out.